johnylviv/rsschool-cv/cv.md

     ### GitHub: @johnylviv

     ##  About me:
-    ### I am Manual Quality Assurance Engineer with great experience in IT on projects with different domain.
+    ### I am Manual Quality Assurance Engineer with great experience in IT on projects with different domains.
     ### Now I want to try to learn JavaScript Development.
     ### I like studing.